-The Project contains 21.98 million pounds of in-place U_3O_8 Measured and Indicated Mineral Resources in North Reno Creek, Southwest Reno Creek, Moore, Bing, and Pine Tree Units contained in up to 5 roll fronts.
-The weighted average thickness of this resource is 12.3 feet and the weighted average grade is 0.041%.
+The Project contains 26 million pounds of in-place U_3O_8 Measured and Indicated Mineral Resources in North Reno Creek (including the Uranerz Acquisition), Southwest Reno Creek, Moore, Bing, and Pine Tree Units contained in up to 5 roll fronts.
+The weighted average thickness of this resource is 12.1 feet and the weighted average grade is 0.041%.
 The Reno Creek ISR Project resource has a reasonable expectation of being viable and should be considered for future ISR development for the following reasons.

-- 1) The estimated resource is significant in size. - 2) The resource estimate is consistent with previous historical estimates for the property. - 3) Consistent with roll front deposits in the Wyoming basins, the Indicated and Inferred Mineral Resources are expected to contribute to the resource base with additional investigation. - 4) Geologic conditions are consistent with surrounding properties with planned ISR projects. - 5) Host sandstones are: - a) bounded at top and bottom by aquitards - b) permeable and porous - c) below the water table - 6) Previous operation of a pilot in situ well field on the site was successful.
+- 1) The estimated resource is significant in size. - 2) The resource estimate is consistent with previous historical estimates for the property. - 3) Consistent with roll front deposits in the Wyoming basins, the Indicated and Inferred Mineral Resources are expected to contribute to the resource base with additional investigation.

-- 7) The ground water in which the pilot well field was installed was successfully restored to pre-pilot plant conditions. - 8) The ground surface area of the pilot test area was successfully reclaimed to pre-pilot plant conditions.
+- 4) Geologic conditions are consistent with surrounding properties with planned ISR projects. - 5) Resources are estimated only when intercepts are: - a) bounded at the top and bottom by aquitards; - b) permeable and porous; and - c) below the water table. - 6) Previous operation of a pilot in-situ well field on the site was successful. - 7) The ground water in which the pilot well field was installed was successfully restored to pre-pilot plant conditions. - 8) The ground surface area of the pilot test area was successfully reclaimed to pre-pilot plant conditions.